-How I travelled to 13 countries debt-free while doing a PhD
+How I travelled while doing a PhD

 You might be wondering, “where do you find the time and the money to live this lifestyle?”.

-Well you wouldn’t be the first to ask; it’s one of the most common questions I get!
+You wouldn’t be the first to ask; it’s one of the most common questions I get!

 I mean, generally speaking, most PhD students are not rich, nor do they have loads of free time.